jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 checksum-challenge.exe & *somehow* get a `Good Password` from the executable.
 However, this involved manually correcting a out-of-bounds jump-instruction that were throwing an exception in IDA.
-That along with my inherintly nonsensical approach, brought on by feelings of frustration; makes me disqualify myself in this case, as I'm most likely not able to reproduce it.
+That along with my inherently nonsensical approach, brought on by feelings of frustration; makes me disqualify myself in this case, as I'm most likely not able to reproduce it.